d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 We implement the following `MaskLM` class to predict masked tokens in the masked language model task of BERT pretraining.
-The prediction uses a multilayer perceptron with 1 hidden layer (`self.mlp`).
+The prediction uses a MLP with one hidden layer (`self.mlp`).
-In forward inference, it takes 2 inputs: the encoded result of `BERTEncoder` and the token positions for prediction.
+In forward inference, it takes two inputs: the encoded result of `BERTEncoder` and the token positions for prediction.
 The output is the prediction results at these positions.